wp-plugins/miniorange-login-openid/readme.txt

 == Frequently Asked Questions ==

-= I need login with other Social Login apps like Twitter, Yahoo, Paypal etc. ? = Please email us at info@miniorange.com or <a href="http://miniorange.com/contact" >Contact us</a>.
+= I need login with other Social Login apps like Vkontakte, Yahoo, Paypal etc. ? = Please email us at info@miniorange.com or <a href="http://miniorange.com/contact" >Contact us</a>.
 You can also submit your app request from plugin's configuration page.

 = I can't see any Social Login to enable.
 I only see Register with miniOrange? =